ninjaframework/ninja/ninja-core/src/site/markdown/documentation/working_with_json_jsonp.md

 </pre>

-If you send that Json to your application via a post request you only need to add class Pojo to the controller method and Ninja will pase the incoming Json for you:
+If you send that JSON to your application via the HTTP body you only need to add the POJO class to the controller method and Ninja will parse the incoming JSON for you:

 <pre class="prettyprint">
 package controllers;